-Building on the success of Notre Dame's first merit-based scholarship program, The Hesburgh-Yusko Scholars Program, the Notre Dame Scholars' Program now offers advising, programming, and curricular opportunities to more than 350 Notre Dame students who receive scholarship funding.
+Building on the success of Notre Dame's first merit-based scholarship program, The Hesburgh-Yusko Scholars Program, the Notre Dame Scholars' Program now offers mentoring and programming to more than 350 Notre Dame students who receive scholarship funding.
 These include recipients of the Notre Dame Stamps Scholarship, which provides a full tuition award and $12,000 of enrichment funding.

-Recipients of all merit-based scholarships at the University participate in a one-credit Ethical Leadership class, receive personalized mentoring from program staff, and are invited to participate in a variety of extracurricular professional development and service events throughout the course of the year.
+Recipients of all merit-based scholarships receive personalized mentoring from program staff and are invited to participate in a variety of extracurricular professional development and service events throughout the course of the year.